ttomm367/Python-Project-Final-Assignment/README.md

 # Python-Project-Final-Assignment
 Python Project for Data Science Final Assignment
-This is a compleled Funa assignemnt for the Coursera course Python Project for Data Science
+This is a compleled final assignemnt for the Coursera course Python Project for Data Science